Yuan-998/yuan-998.github.io/_posts/2023-2-9-bigtable.md

 - The row keys are arbitrary strings
 - Access to data under a single row key is atomic
 - Data are in lexicographic order by row key
-- *Tablet*: Row range for a table is **dynamically** partitioned and each row range is called a *tablet*; A unit of distribution and load balancing
+- *Tablet*: Row range for a table is **dynamically** partitioned and each row range is called a *tablet*; A unit of distribution and load balancing.

 Clients can exploit this property by selecting their row keys so that they get good locality for their data accesses.

 ### Column
-- Column keys are grouped into sets called *column families*, which form the basic unit of access control
+- Column keys are grouped into sets called *column family*, which form the basic unit of access control
   - All data stored in a column family is usually of the same type.
 They are compressed in the same column family together
   - Access control and both disk and memory accounting are performed at the column-family level
 - Column key: *family:qualifier*